 History of Russian Blues

-Historical records can at times be incomplete or misleading, however, our philosophy is that the best way to find out what the true origin of Russian Blues are would be to consider the written historical record.
+Historical records can, at times, be incomplete or misleading.
+However, our philosophy is the best way to determine the true origin of Russian Blues would be to consider the written historical record.
 Here are the earliest known drawings of a Russian Blue, beginning in 1873.
 Pretty neat right?
 Looks most like our Queen, Northern Sky.
 Moonlight takes after them as well, along with the other girls.

 The oldest reference to Russian Blues we can find is in the 1889 works “Our Cats and All About Them” by Harrison Weir where he writes: